PhantomDraft/phantomdraft.github.io/content/en/about/_index.md

 #### Spirits Show

 *Spirits Show* is an interactive series in the horror and dark comedy genres.
 The title is a play on words.
 At some point, I might tell a separate story about a liquor trader who faces export problems due to an outbreak of war and decides to repurpose his business.
-I am certainly inspired by spiritual séances that were popular during World War I, as well as *The Cabin in the Woods* from *Gravity Falls*.
+I am certainly inspired by spiritual séances that were popular during World War I, as well as *Mystery Hack* from *Gravity Falls*.

 This section is directly connected to the <a href="https://youtube.com/playlist?list=PLRSQ_MvJCAAgpwDfSlsxjm9BasAn61rB0&si=XXDnGKBleC7qy4WO" target="_blank"><strong>"Stories" playlist</strong></a> on my YouTube channel, AI-generated content on Instagram, and platforms where I publish stories.